great-expectations/great_expectations/docs/reference/core_concepts/datasource.rst

 1. ``BatchRequest``

 - The ``BatchRequest`` is the object a user passes to the ``DataSource`` to request a ``Batch`` (or ``Batches``).
-    - It can include ``partition_request`` params with values relative to the latest batch (e.g. the "latest" slice).
+    - It can include ``data_connector_query`` params with values relative to the latest batch (e.g. the "latest" slice).
 Conceptually, this enables "fetch the latest `Batch`" behavior.
 It is the key thing that differentiates a `BatchRequest`, which does NOT necessarily uniquely identify the `Batch(es)` to be fetched, from a BatchDefinition.
     - The BatchRequest can also include a section called ``batch_spec_passthrough`` to make it easy to directly communicate parameters to a specific ExecutionEngine.
     - When resolved, the `BatchRequest` may point to many `BatchDefinitions` and Batches.